Automattic/wp-calypso/packages/composite-checkout/README.md

 The line items are for display purposes only.
 They should also include subtotals, discounts, and taxes.
 No math will be performed on the line items.
 Instead, the amount to be charged will be specified by the required prop `total`, which is another line item.

+In addition, `CheckoutProvider` monitors the [transaction status](#useTransactionStatus) and will take actions when it changes.

+- If the `transactionStatus` changes to 'pending', the [form status](#useFormStatus) will be set to 'submitting'.
+- If the `transactionStatus` changes to 'error', the transaction status will be set to 'not-started', the [form status](#useFormStatus) will be set to 'ready', and the error message will be displayed.
+- If the `transactionStatus` changes to 'complete', the [form status](#useFormStatus) will be set to 'complete' (which will cause the `onPaymentComplete` function to be called).
+- If the `transactionStatus` changes to 'redirecting', the page will be redirected to the `transactionRedirectUrl` (or will display an error as above if there is no url).
+- If the `transactionStatus` changes to 'not-started', the [form status](#useFormStatus) will be set to 'ready'.

 ### CheckoutReviewOrder

 Renders a list of the line items and their `displayValue` properties followed by the `total` line item, and whatever `submitButton` is in the current payment method.